Table of contents

 How often should I send surveys to avoid fatigue and keep responses meaningful?

 It’s best to survey every 2 months or less frequently, depending on the audience and purpose.
-Over-surveying can cause participants to lose interest or become tired, which directly contributes to survey fatigue.
-This not only reduces completion rates but also affects the quality of survey results.
-Spacing out invitations helps reduce survey fatigue and increases the likelihood of thoughtful, accurate feedback.
+Over-surveying directly reduces completion rates and response quality.

 Jason K Williamson